Pedit5

 pedit5, alternately called The Dungeon, is a 1975 dungeon crawl role-playing video game developed for the University of Illinois Urbana-Champaign's PLATO computer network by Rusty Rutherford.
 In it, the player controls a character exploring a fixed, single-level dungeon containing randomly-generated monster encounters and treasure.
 When they encounter a monster, they can fight the monster with a weapon or spells, or attempt to flee.
 Characters can be saved between sessions.

-Rutherford developed the game over four to six weeks in late 1975 as a computerized take on the Dungeons & Dragons role-playing game; it was named pedit5 as it was stored in the fifth "pedit" slot his school group had available.
+Rutherford developed the game over four to six weeks in late 1975 as a computerized take on the Dungeons & Dragons role-playing game.
+Its file was named pedit5, as it was stored in the fifth lesson slot of the school's Population & Energy group.
 It is considered to be the first example of a dungeon crawl video game and one of the first computer role-playing games.
 An improved version was later created on the PLATO network as orthanc.